asahi417/wikiart-image-dataset/README.md

 files = api.get_painting('paul-cezanne', image_type='face_blur')
 ```

+To reproduce the WikiArt Face image set, you can use [these scripts](./examples/generate_face_data).

 ## Dataset Links
 - ***WikiArt Image***: The image files are divided by the art movement.